 By now you’re probably aware today is Veterans Day, if you live in or are a citizen of the United States.
 If you’ve Googled anything in the United States, you’ve seen an interesting rendering of what looks like an American Flag on the homepage.
 But why do we celebrate Veterans Day?
 Originally called Armistice Day, it was declared in celebration …

-A Historic Journey of Faith and Courage From Italy to North Carolina
+How a Historic Journey of Faith and Courage Moved From Italy to North Carolina

 Petra: Why it is Deemed one of the 7 Ancient Wonders of the World